 Is David Lynch MasterClass Worth It?

-If you've a MasterClass All-Access Pass, then yes, I definitely recommend spending a couple of hours taking and completing this online course.
+If you have a MasterClass All-Access Pass, then yes, I definitely recommend spending a couple of hours taking and completing this online course.

 Bear in mind, Lynch is an abstract creative and his approach to the creative process is unlike anything you’ll read or watch elsewhere online.